Symptoms of a Bow in Need of a Rehair

 The Bow Hair is Visibly Dirty

 This feels like a fairly obvious problem and is often caused by touching the bow hair.
 Many players rest the hair of their bow against their thumb or finger(s) when carrying their bow or holding it in rest position.
 The oils and dirt on your hands are the most common cause of this build-up.
 Avoid touching your bow hair when possible and rehair your bow regularly.
+(See photo below.)

 The Bow Hair is No Longer a Flat Ribbon

 The most common cause of this problem is missing bow hair.
+(See photo above.)

-(See photo above.)With regular use, it is common to break a hair or two off on the bow.
-Over time, minor hair loss adds up and the hair that once laid as a nice, flat ribbon across the ferrule is now a thin, clump of hair.
-Once enough hair goes missing, the wood spread wedge which holds the hair in a flat ribbon can fall out.
+With regular use, it is common to break off a hair or two on the bow.
+Over time, minor hair loss adds up, and the hair that once laid as a flat ribbon across the ferrule is now a thin, clump of hair.
+Once enough hair goes missing, the wood spread wedge that holds the hair in a flat ribbon can fall out.

 Bow Hairs are Breaking or Exploding